philadias/freelabel/README.md

 WACV proceedings: to be included

 ## Download, configuration and deploying the interface:
+Requires virtualenv , which can be installed through 'pip install virtualenv' (see https://virtualenv.pypa.io/en/latest/installation/)
 1. clone repository
 2. cd freelabel-wacv/
 3. create virtual environment: virtualenv .